berwyn/berwyn.github.io/_posts/2014-04-03-of-productivity.markdown

   3. ???
   4. Profit!

-At this point, he was able to produce production builds of the comapny's apps just like the old build system and I got to revel in my victory.
+At this point, he was able to produce production builds of the company's apps just like the old build system and I got to revel in my victory.

 <figure style="width:360px;margin-left:auto;margin-right:auto;">
   <img src="/images/luna_clap.gif"/>